acdvs/dealbot/README.md

 ## Usage

-1. [Click here][invite-link] to invite the bot to your server.
+1. [Click here][invite-link] to invite the bot to your server or look up "IsThereAnyDeal" on the Discord app directory.
 2. Once the bot has joined, use the commands below in any channel!

 ## Support the Project

 If you like what you see, consider helping with monthly server costs by clicking the "Sponsor" button on the repo or by following [this link][donate-link].
 Any amount helps!

-## Features
+## Commands

+### Everyone

 - `/help`
-  Forgot the commands again?
+  See the ITAD API status, latest release notes, and links to report a bug or donate.
 - `/deals [game]`
-  Gets a list of current deals for the specified game.
-Lookup relies on spelling, so misspellings may return nothing.
-If an exact match is not found, the bot will attempt to suggest something similar.
+  Gets a list of current deals for a game.
+- `/prices [game]`
+  Gets a list of all prices for a game including non-deals.
 - `/top [waitlisted|collected|popular]`
   Gets the top most waitlisted, collected, or popular games.

+### Admin-only

-- `/sellers` ![admin only][admin-only]
+- `/sellers`
   Lists all sellers.
-- `/ignoredsellers list` ![admin only][admin-only]
+- `/ignoredsellers list`
   Lists all ignored sellers.
-Ignored sellers do not appear in `/deals` lists.
+Ignored sellers do not appear in `/deals` or `/prices` lists.
-- `/ignoredsellers [add|remove] [seller]` ![admin only][admin-only]
+- `/ignoredsellers [add|remove] [seller]`
   Adds or removes an ignored seller.
-Seller must be spelled exactly as it appears in the `/sellers` command.
-- `/ignoredsellers clear` ![admin only][admin-only]
+- `/ignoredsellers clear`
   Clears all previously added ignored sellers.

 ![Example usage][example]